 Volunteers are required to attend new staff orientation in September as well as weekly Monday meetings from 5:00 – 6:30 pm.
 In addition, students who commit to being a volunteer are expected to give about 20 hours per semester.

 Interested in volunteering?
-Check back in the first few weeks of the fall semester in 2013.
+Check back in the first few weeks of the fall semester.
 We will have an application available then.

 Interns will have the same opportunities of involvement as volunteers as well as the ability to focus more intensively on a particular project or issue.
 Interns will also be given more responsibility.
 Through training and ongoing education interns can:

 Interns are required to attend new staff orientation over a weekend in late September as well as weekly Monday meetings from 5:00 – 6:30 pm.
 Interns are also expected to commit to working about 50 - 60 hours per semester.

 Interested in interning?
 We accept volunteer and intern applications in the fall, and paid student coordinator applications in the spring.

 We typically recruit and hire student coordinators at the end of the spring semester when many of our student employees are getting ready to graduate.
 In this position, students gain valuable pre-professional experience.
 They delve more deeply into the content areas of our program, grapple with issues that contribute to or detract from individuals’ health.
 They also learn more about our theoretical approaches which include, bystander intervention, motivational interviewing, and stages of change.